IgnisDa/ryot/docs/content/integrations.md

 ### Jellyfin

 Automatically add new [Jellyin](https://jellyfin.org/) movie and show plays to Ryot.
-It will work for all the media that have been a valid TMDb ID attached to their metadata.
+It will work for all the media that have a valid TMDb ID attached to their metadata.

 !!! info